Fare: New American

 To complete the romantic experience, book a room and have breakfast on the porch in the morning.

-They also has a lovely private dining room called the Richmond Room suitable for a business or family occasion.
+They also have a lovely private dining room called the Richmond Room suitable for a business or family occasion.

 During the peak summers season, The Ebbitt Room is open seven/days/week: